Taxed to cold, hungry and homeless

-Seems to me a fundamental tenet of freedom is the right to own private property.
+Seems to me (and the common law) a fundamental tenet of freedom is the right to own private property.

-If I remember correctly the federal government has no jurisdiction related to private property, which is the exclusive jurisdiction of the provinces.
+If I remember correctly, the federal government has no jurisdiction related to private property, which is the exclusive jurisdiction of the provinces (BNA Act s.91,92).

-If something can be taxed it’s not private, it’s in the public domain (in this case meaning taxable), usually through a registration system, like your car or home or jewellery?
+If something can be taxed when you sell your property, it’s not private, it’s in the public domain (in this case meaning taxable), usually through a registration system (or just ‘official deeming’), like your car or home or jewellery?

 What?
 Who registers jewellery?